 The first step to converting your free subscribers into paying members is to clearly define a great offer that aligns with the reasons people already buy.

 Constructing a great offer is 80% of the conversion challenge.
-The remaining 20% is covered in part 2 of this article which you can read here: Conversion strategy: Turn more readers into paid members.
+The remaining 20% is covered here: Conversion strategy: Turn more readers into paid members.

 Like so many aspects of the creator profession, a great conversion rate is nearly always the product of experimentation.
 Figuring out what your audience will pay for may take a few misses until you hit the mark.